-It’s time to modernize therapy and consider how technology can be leveraged to fill in that gap while improving engagement.
+Modernizing therapy, it’s time!
+Let’s consider how technology can be leveraged to fill in that gap while improving engagement.

 According to Pew Research, 95 percent of Americans now own a cell phone of some kind – with 77 percent owning smartphones.
 A study by Dscout found that the average user interacts with their phone 2,617 times a day, and engages in 76 separate phone sessions.
 With this change in consumer behavior, therapists must consider how to embrace technological advancements and leverage smartphone fixation to motivate clients to do their homework in new ways and optimize their sessions by spending less time recapping their week.